apaaris/cfd/README.md

 $ paraview foam.foam &
 ```

-Then load the settings with: "File -> Load State -> set.pvsm"
+Then load the settings with: File -> Load State -> set.pvsm

 **Attention: folder polyMesh ignored since it is too large for GitHub**